evanfebrianto/python-perf-comparison/README.md

 ## 1. Normal Python
 * File: sum_of_squares.py
 * Description: Basic implementation of the sum of squares computation in Python.

+## 2. Pypy
+* File: sum_of_squares.py
+* Description: Implementation using PyPy, an alternative implementation of Python with a JIT compiler.

 ## 2. C Extension
 * Files: c-ext/c_ext_test.py, c-ext/sum_of_squares.c, c-ext/setup.py